amineHorseman/facial-expression-recognition-using-cnn/readme.md

 The state of the art results obtained on this dataset, as far as I know, is 75.2% described in [this paper](https://arxiv.org/abs/1612.02903).

+Note: the code was tested in python 2.7 and 3.6.

 # <a name="how-to-use">4.
 HOW TO USE?</a>

 ## <a name="install">4.1.
 Install dependencies</a>